Maheder Haileselassie - Jabulani Dhlamini

 Moderated by Julie Bonzon, 21 July 2020

-JB: How did you juxtapose contemporary photographs with the archive, and how did you select the archive that you were using?
+JB: How did you juxtapose contemporary photographs with the archive, and how did you select the archival material you used?

-MH: I did not use the archive as an evidence and I was also not trying to look for certain information in the archive to rephotograph in the present.
-I used the archive as an object, as something of the past that I can merge with the present.
-For example, one photo is a portrait of one of the researchers who was travelling with me.
-The landscape is a photograph of the palace area, in Ankober, which is a historical site.
-I took these photographs during our trip, then I searched the archive to find images that looked similar to the photograph that I made.
-So I did not use the archive as a starting point.
-It was a lot of material, there were not only photographs but maps and books that were written by these European travellers so selecting was not easy.
-I used the images I took as a base and then selected the photo archives that could work with it.
+MH: I didn’t use the archive as evidence nor did I seek specific information to rephotograph in the present.
+Instead, I treated the archive as an object of the past to merge with the present.
+For example, one photo features a portrait of one of the researchers who traveled with me, while the landscape is a photograph of the palace area in Ankober, a historical site.
+During our trip, I took these photographs and then searched the archive for images that resembled the ones I had taken.
+The archive contained a vast amount of material, including photographs, maps, and books by European travelers, so selecting relevant material was challenging.
+I used the images I took as a foundation and then chose archival photos that complemented them.

 Maheder Haileselassie, Untitled 3, October 2018, from the series Between yesterday and tomorrow. © Maheder Haileselassie

-JB: What I find very interesting in both of your work, Maheder and Jabulani, is this relationship between history, memory and photography and an acute sense of how photography can filter our access to history or fill ‘gaps’ in history.
+JB: What I find very interesting in both of your works, Maheder and Jabulani, is the relationship between history, memory, and photography, and how photography can filter our access to history or fill ‘gaps’ in history.
 Jabulani, could you tell us more about your series ‘Recaptured’?

-JD: ‘Recaptured’ is a long-term project that I started before I became a photographer, by conversing with family members when I was still young.
-My aunt lost her legs in the Shaperville shooting (1960).
-I thought she was born like this but she narrated the story and I was too young to understand it.
-In 2008, when I was studying photography, I started taking photographs in Shaperville, which was not far from the school.
-I met other survivors there who told me their story.
+JD: ‘Recaptured’ is a long-term project that I started before I became a photographer, through conversations with family members when I was still young.
+My aunt lost her legs in the Sharpeville shooting (1960).
+I initially thought she was born that way, but she later narrated the story, and I was too young to fully understand it at the time.
+In 2008, while studying photography, I began taking photographs in Sharpeville, which was not far from my school.
+I met other survivors there who shared their stories with me.
 I wanted to celebrate them and their bravery.
-After completing my studies, I came back.
-It was 2010.
-I wanted to give them more attention, listen to them and collaborate with them.
+After completing my studies, I returned in 2010.
+I aimed to give them more attention, listen to them, and collaborate with them.
 I would spend about two days with each person, each survivor.
 I was interested in trauma inheritance.
-Some people of my age, for example, young people, spoke about the shooting as if they were there.
-I looked at how the trauma could be inherited by the next generation, how a place can generate memories and keep trauma alive.
-Most people would bring me objects, for example, old archives and photographs of them taken before the shooting, or take me to specific places that ‘trapped’ their memories, that’s how the project took that direction.
+Some people of my age, for example, young people, spoke about the shooting as if they had been there.
+I explored how trauma could be inherited by the next generation, how a place can generate memories, and how trauma can be kept alive.
+Most people brought me objects, such as old archives and photographs of themselves taken before the shooting, or took me to specific places that ‘trapped’ their memories.
+That’s how the project evolved.

 Jabulani Dhlamini, ‘Ntate Morobi, Vuka Sharpeville, 2015’, from the series Recaptured.